 Skip to main content

-The Europe Forum promotes open, science-based dialogue between citizens and policymakers.
-The Europe Forum is a platform for societal debate on the future of Europe, the development of the European Union, and Finland’s role in Europe.
-In the Europe Forum, people from different areas of life get to meet each other: policymakers, non-governmental organisations, business sector, labour market organisations, specialists, and citizens.
+Europe Forum promotes open, science-based dialogue between citizens and policymakers.
+It is a platform for societal debate on the future of Europe, the development of the European Union, and Finland’s role in Europe.
+At the Europe Forum, people from different walks of life get to meet each other; policymakers, non-governmental organisations, business sector, labour market organisations, specialists, and citizens.

-The event’s seminars, panel discussions, and citizens’ debates will provide a base for constructive discussion on Europe and the significance and development of the European Union, not forgetting other topical domestic and international issues.
-The Europe Forum also strives to bring interesting international guests and speakers to Finland.
+The seminars, panel discussions, and public debates at the event will feature constructive dialogue on Europe and the significance and development of the European Union, without forgetting other topical domestic or international issues.
+Europe Forum also aims to bring interesting international guests and speeches to Finland.

-The Europe Forum is organised by association – Eurooppa-Foorumi Turkussa ry.
-The not-for-profit association was founded on 23 October 2018.
-The programme of the Europe Forum comprises input of various programme organisers.
+Europe Forum is organised by Eurooppa-Foorumi Turussa ry, a not-for-profit association founded on 23 October 2018.
+Europe Forum’s programme consists of discussions, presentations and panels arranged by programme organisers.

-A majority of Finns think that membership of the European Union is a good thing and that Finland has benefited from it.
-Cooperation between EU countries, the union’s positive impact on economic growth, and the new job opportunities created by the EU make Finns want to keep their doors open to Europe.
-In contrast, some Finns are sceptical about the EU’s future.
+The majority of Finns consider the European Union membership a good thing and think that Finland has benefited from it.
+Cooperation between the EU countries, the union’s positive impact on economic growth, and the new jobs created by the EU make Finns keep the door open to Europe.
+On the other hand, some Finns are skeptical about the future of the EU.

 Europe and the European Union are undergoing changes.
 These changes have increased the pressure to develop European cooperation in many areas.
 This raises a question: what will the EU look like in the future?